fredpasqua/movie_api/README.md

   <body>
     <h1>Documentation Page</h1>
-    <h2>Project: myFlix Movie App</h2>
+    <h2>Project: myFlix Movie API</h2>
-    <p>This project includes building a server-side component of a "movies" web application.
+    <p>This project focused on building a server-side component of a "movies" web application.
 The web application
     will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.</p>

-  <p>A REST API will be part of the project.</p>
+    <h2> Technical Requirements of the Project</h2>
+● The API was built with Node.js and Express.
+● The API uses REST architecture, with URL endpoints performing CRUD operations.
+● The API uses middleware modules, including body-parser package for reading data from requests and morgan for logging.
+● The database was built using MongoDB.
+● The business logic was modeled with Mongoose.
+● The API provides movie information in JSON format.
+● The API endpoints were tested using Postman.
+● The API includes user authentication and authorization code.
+● The API includes data validation logic.
+● The API was deployed to Heroku

+    <h2>API ENDPOINTS</h2>
   <table class="tg">
   <thead>
     <tr>